andrewhosack/SeeYouInColombia/src/pages/travelsafe/index.md

 main:
   heading: Explore the Unknown and Untouched
   description: >
-    Colombia is a beautiful, exotic country to explore.
+    Colombia is a beautiful, exotic country worth exploring.
 We welcome you to enjoy the same things we've fallen in love with, but we want to help you do it safely.
 A country like Colombia does not come without it's own risks, so come enjoy the treasures with our guidance.